sarahquigley/milk-mustache/_posts/recipes/2012-11-08-apricots-in-winter-coats.md

 >
 > ― Diane Ackerman, The Consolation of Apricots

-Rumptious knows other joys, cat pleasures that I can't truly know - the thrill of stalking like a shadow in the night, of creeping between moonbeams, the dark lust of the hunt.
+Rumptious knows other joys, cat pleasures that I can't truly know - the thrill of stalking shadows in the night, of creeping between streetlights, the dark lust of the hunt.
 Still I feel a pang of regret for Rumptious, with his cat's tongue, blind to the subtle sweet joy of apricots...
 Because if there's a time for a taste of blushing summer sun, it's in these darkening Irish days at the close of autumn, when daylight disappears to a few short damp and dreary hours.
 If apricots in spring are sweet, then the apricots in November, as winter digs its heals in, are sweeter still.